-Per the Patient Protection and Affordable Care Act and the Mental Health Parity and Addiction Equity Act, behavioral health services, including treatment for substance use disorders, are required to be covered at the same level as other medical and surgical services.
-Additionally, the Family First Prevention Services Act provides funding for behavioral health services to prevent children from entering foster care.
-This section includes resources related to various Federal and State legislation related to the provision of behavioral health services for children and youth in child welfare.
+Per the Patient Protection and Affordable Care Act and the Mental Health Parity and Addiction Equity Act, insurance plans are required to cover behavioral health services, including treatment for substance use disorders, at the same level as other medical and surgical services.
+Additionally, the Family First Prevention Services Act (FFPSA) provides funding for behavioral health services to prevent children from entering foster care.
+This section includes resources about various Federal and State legislation related to the provision of behavioral health services for children and youth in child welfare.

 Early and Periodic Screening, Diagnosis, and Treatment